abitofhelp/async_result/README.md

 1. **Async for I/O-bound operations**: Use async operations for network, file, or database operations
 2. **Sync for CPU-bound operations**: Use sync operations for pure computations
 3. **Proper resource management**: Always use controlled types for resource cleanup
-4. **Error propagation**: Let errors propagate naturally through the Result chain
+4. **Error propagation**: Let errors propagate naturally through the Async_Result chain
 5. **Timeout handling**: Always set reasonable timeouts for async operations
 6. **Monitoring**: Monitor metrics in production environments